 The most amazing life lessons can often come from the most unexpected sources.
-We might feel that we have it all figured out and have planned it out perfectly.
-But sometimes we just need a fresh new innocent perspective on life to understand what truly matters.
+Maybe a little girl teaching you to be a better man?
+You might feel that you have it all figured out and have planned it out perfectly.
+But sometimes you just need a fresh new innocent perspective on life to understand what truly matters, and what it truly means to be a better man.

 Orin Hahn liked to pretend that he knew what he was doing.
 It took a little girl to teach him how it’s done.